 What education and training is required to become a real estate attorney?

 To become a real estate attorney, one must first earn a bachelor’s degree, followed by a Juris Doctor (JD) degree from an accredited law school.
 After completing law school, aspiring real estate attorneys must pass the bar exam in their state to become licensed to practice law.
+Many attorneys also pursue Continuing Legal Education (CLE) courses in areas like land use, finance, and environmental compliance.

 What skills are important for real estate attorneys to have?